 How do SIPs in Mutual Funds Work?

-Mutual Fund SIPs investments are simple when you understand them right.
+Mutual Fund SIP plan are simple when you understand them right.
 SIPs allow investors to start investing with as low as INR 500 to an amount with no upper limit at certain fixed intervals of time.
 The frequency of investment can be monthly, quarterly, and weekly.
-SIP investments are compounded with time and earn higher returns.
+SIP returns on investments are compounded with time and earn higher returns.

 An investor with a lump sum investment amount can also invest through SIPs.
 This is through a Systematic Transfer Plan (STP).
 Here an investor can invest a lump sum amount in a liquid or a short term fund and select a frequency at which the amount can be transferred to an equity fund.